biojava/biojava.github.io/_wikis/BioJava:CookBook:DP:PairWise2.md

 algorithm](http://biojava.org/wiki/BioJava:CookBook:DP:PairWise), you
 can derive your class from this super class and apply the given method.

-Many scoring matrices have been released for the purpose to evaluate the transition from one symbol to another one.
+Many substitution matrices have been released for the purpose to evaluate the transition from one symbol to another one.
 These can be downloaded at [NCBI](ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/) and are needed for the following example.

 A demo of local and global alignments
 -------------------------------------